augustovictor/software-architecture-specialization/README.md

 - High level dependency: When clients have reference to abstraction classes or interfaces;
 - Low level dependency: When clients have reference to concrete classes;

+#### Composing objects principle
+States that classes should achieve code reuse through aggregation rather than inheritance;

+- Advantages:
+    - More flexibility;
+    - During the design phase it is easier to keep classes separated; Composing objects do not force us to try to find commonalities between classes and couple them together like with inheritance.
+Instead we can design classes that work together without having to share anything between them; It also helps when requirements change.
+If we use inheritance we'd have to restructure the inheritance tree;
+    - Aggregation and delegation offers less coupling than inheritance since the composed classes don't share attributes or implementations of behaviors;
+    - Allows us to dinamically change the behaviors of objects at runtime;
+- Disadvantages:
+    - You should provide implementation for all behavior without the benefit of inheritance to share code.
+This means that we may have similar implementations across classes;

+- Important questions to decide between inheritance or composition:
+    - Do you have a set of related or unrelated classes?
+    - What is a common behavior between them?
+    - Do you need specialized classes to handle specific cases or do you simply need a different implementation of the same behavior?